+New York, Feb.
+1 .-- Two actresses o New York, Feb.
+1.--Two actresses of note will arrive from England today on the steamer Lusitania.
+They are Mrs. Beerbohm Tree and Miss Edyth Wynne Mathison.
+Mrs. Tree is to ap-pear as Clytemnestra in the production of "Electra" to be made at the Garden Theater by Mrs. Patrick Campbell and Miss Mathison will assume the lend-ing part in "The Great Divide," with Henry Miller, taking the place of Miss Margaret Anglin, who refires from the cast in order to rehearse a new play. unison with Mr. Booth.
 Forming an interesting portion of the bill is a number of exhibits of agree-ments, contracts, etc., in substantia-tion of the allegations and charges made in the bill proper.
 WHAT "NEWS" SAID.

-Story Printed in April, 1901 When "Monopoly" Was Born.

-In the bill or petition filed this morning by the government in which the dissolution of a combine represent-ing millions upon millions of dollars, it the dissolution of a combine represent-ing millions upon millions of dollars, it is explained the first step towards ef-fecting the combine was taken in the spring of 1901 when the Union Pacific acquired control of the Southern Pa-cific.
+Story Printed in April, 1901 When "Monopoly" Was Born, In the bill or petition filed this morning by the government in which the dissolution of a combine represent-ing millions upon millions of dollars, it the acts amendatory thereof and that a writ of injunction, mandatory or otherwise, as may be necessary, issue out of this court enjoining the said defendants and commanding the said defendants, their officers, directors, serthe dissolution of a combine represent-ing millions upon millions of dollars, it is explained the first step towards ef-fecting the combine was taken in the spring of 1901 when the Union Pacific acquired control of the Southern Pa-cific.
 In its issue of April 4, 1901, the "News" printed a story which in part contained the following: "The board of directors of the Southern Pacific is now under the control of the Harri-man syndicate.
-The Southern Pacific meeting was held in New York yester-day when the following officers were elected: J. T. Cooldge, Jr., Geo.
-J. Gould, E. H. Harriman, Edwin Haw-ley, Charles M. Hays, H. E. Hunting-ton, James H. Hyre, Otto H. Kahn, J. W. Mackay; D. O. Mills; Winslow S. Fierce: J. H. Schiff, James Speyer, Jame Stillman and Charles H. Tweed.
+The Southern Pacific meeting was held in New York yester-day when the following officers were elected: J. T. Coolidge, Jr., Geo.
+J. Gould, E. H. Harriman, Edwin Haw-ley, Charles M. Hays, H. E. Hunting-ton, James H. Hyre, Otto H. Kahn, J. W. Mackay; D. O. Mills; Winslow S. Fierce; J. H. Schiff, James Speyer, Jame Stillman and Charles H. Tweed.
 "E. H. Harriman was made chair-man of the executive committee.
-Eight directors elected are also direc-tors of the Union Pacific, namely: Cooldge, Gould, Hyde, Kahn, Pierce, Schiff, Stillman, and Harriman, a ma-fority of the fifteenth directors.
-"Mr. Harriman is now chairman of the executive committee of the Union Pacific, Southern Pacific, Oregon Rail-road & Navigation; president of the Oregon Short Line and a director of the Hinois Central.
-Kansus City Southern and other roads."
+Eight directors elected are also direc-tors of the Union Pacific, namely; Coolidge, Gould, Hyde, Kahn, Pierce.
+Schiff, Stillman, and Harriman, a ma-fority of the fifteenth directors.
+"Mr. Harriman is now chairman of the executive committee of the Union Pacific, Southern Pacific, Oregon Rall, road & Navigation; president of the Oregon Short Line and a director of the Ilinois Central, Kansas City Southern and other roads."
 Since this was written, changes have been rapid and important.
-The ac-quisition of the Santa Fe and other steps are included in later moves.
+The ac-quisition of the Santa Fe and other steps are included in later raoves.
+RECIPROCITY TREATIES.